SuppSafety is informational only and not medical advice. Read the disclaimer.

 St. John's Wort

-Moderate evidenceHerbalWith a mealWith foodHigh caution
+Moderate overall evidenceHerbalWith a mealWith foodHigh baseline caution

 An herb commonly explored for mood; its defining feature is major drug interactions that can weaken many medications and raise serotonin-related risks.